 Most likely, you will have some messages get attention, while others don’t.
 Create a list of best practices based on messages people look at, and adjust those that people don’t to meet those standards

 Digital signage is a dynamic medium, and that means making frequent small adjustments to get the maximum impact and the widest audience for the messages you display.
-Just ten minutes, a couple of times a week, should give you enough information to help you tweak your digital signage for maximum impact.
+Just a few minutes, a couple of times a week, should give you enough information to help you tweak your digital signage for maximum impact.